androbaza/smlm-seg/notes.md

   * EMCCD camera (iXon Ultra 897, Andor)
   * EVK V2 Gen4.1, Prophesee
   * focal doublets to adjust the pixel sizes to 107 nm (EMCCD) and 65 nm (event-based sensor) in the object plane.

 ### Software
 * Software is available at the (corresponding github repo)[https://github.com/Clement-Cabriel/Evb-SMLM].

+### Next step
+* lend the camera from IOF?
+* find smlm setup that could be suitably modified.
+* try to run the code with the example 10-second recording of blinking from event camera.

 # September'22